ugo-emekauwa/hx-datastore-cleanup/README.md

     ```python
     hx_connect_ip = "192.168.1.100"
     ```
-8. Set the value of the variable named `hx_datastore_retention_time_limit_hours` with the maximum number of hours that a datastore can be retained on the Cisco HyperFlex system before deletion.
+8. Set the value of the variable named `hx_datastore_retention_time_limit_hours` with the maximum number of hours that a newly created or pre-existing datastore can be retained on the Cisco HyperFlex system before deletion.
 The value must be an integer.
 For example, here is an entry that sets the retention time limit to **24** hours:
     ```python
     hx_datastore_retention_time_limit_hours = 24
     ```